SteamPunk424/Usefull-Shell-Scripts/README.md

 # Enable_DisableMonMode.sh

-A simple Bash script to **quickly enable or disable monitor mode** on your wireless interface in the terminal.
+A quick and dirty Bash script to **quickly enable or disable monitor mode** on your wireless interface in the terminal.

 ## Features